 The court will make its decisions based on the child's best interests, including the parents' ability to communicate, cooperate, and address the child's needs.
 The court will look at the stability of each home and the child's relationship with each parent.

 New Jersey grandparents have the right to apply to the court for an order to compel visitation if a parent denies a grandparent the right to visit a grandchild.
 A grandparent must show the court that visitation is in the best interest of the child by a preponderance of the evidence.
 The focus is on what could harm the child, not what is in the grandparent's interests.
-The harm alleged will have to be particular, not just a general allegation of harm.Consult a Middlesex County Attorney for Your Family Law Needs
+The harm alleged will have to be particular, not just a general allegation of harm.Consult a Family Law Lawyer in Monmouth or Middlesex County for Your Legal Needs

-At Goldstein Law Group, our family law lawyers are devoted to helping individuals in Middlesex County and beyond who are dissolving a marriage.
+At Goldstein Law Group, our New Jersey family law lawyers are devoted to helping individuals in Middlesex County and beyond who are dissolving a marriage.
 We understand how challenging it can be to handle divorce, legal separation, parenting arrangements, and other contentious situations with former family members.
-Our main office is located in Old Bridge, and we have a satellite office in Freehold, New Jersey.
-We have served individuals from Manalapan, Rumson, and East Brunswick, among other communities.
+Our main office is located in Metuchen, New Jersey.
+Our Middlesex and Monmouth County family law attorneys have served individuals from Manalapan, Rumson, and East Brunswick, among other communities.
 You can contact us at 732-967-6777 or via our online form.